HCBrooks-lab/Automated-Testing-Demo/README.md

 # Automated Testing Demo

 This is a simple Python-based demonstration project designed to showase basic *automated testing* practices.
-It includes a core application script ('app.py') & a corresponding test file ('test_app.py') using 'unittest'.
+It includes foundational scripts and tests to practice function validation, input handling, & test structuring.

 ---

 ## Project Structure
- - 'app.py': Main application code
+ - 'app.py': Main application code, additional logic or utility functions.
+ - 'test_app.py': Tests for 'app.py'.
+ - 'calculator.py': Arithmetic functions (add, subtract, multiply, divide.
- - 'test_app.py: Unit tests for app.py
+ - 'test_calculator.py': Unit tests for the 'calculator.py' scrip.
- - '.gitignore': Excludes venv and unnecessary files from version control
- - 'pycache/': Python cache (ignored)
  - 'README.md': Project Documentation

+---

+## What You'll Learn
+- How to write Python functions that are easy to test
+- How to use 'unittest' for automation testing.
+- How to check edge cases like dividing by zero
+- How to create clear and maintainable testing logic.

 ---